abhi606/AI-Powered-Multi-Agent-IT-Support-System/README.md

 my env vars.

 ### 8.9 Live-demo moment (what I did at the end)
-To prove Terraform is actually in charge now, I edited the RG tag from `Owner = "prav"` to `Owner = "abhigna chandra"`, ran `terraform apply`, and watched the portal update within seconds.
+To prove Terraform is actually in charge now, I edited the RG tag to `Owner = "abhigna chandra"`, ran `terraform apply`, and watched the portal update within seconds.
 That change is what proved the code path is real — not a drawing on a slide.

 ---